LeGai325/LeGai325.github.io/_publications/2024-02-17-paper-title-number-4.md

 category: conferences
 date: 2024-11-17
 venue: 'ChinaSoft 2024'
-citation: 'Ning Zhang, **Le Gai**, Pengbin Feng.(2024). &quot;Fast Calculation of National Commercial Cryptographic Algorithm Based on RISC-V Processing Core.&quot; <i>ChinaSoft 2024</i>.'
+citation: 'Ning Zhang, Le Gai, Pengbin Feng. &quot;Fast Calculation of National Commercial Cryptographic Algorithm Based on RISC-V Processing Core.&quot; <i>ChinaSoft 2024</i>.'
 ---

-The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
-When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.
+The project implements and optimizes the national cryptographic algorithms  on a domestic RISC-V platform, achieving both software and hardware  acceleration.
+It optimizes the critical computational steps of bilinear  pairing and elliptic curves at the instruction level, designs  cryptographic processing units for point multiplication and modular  exponentiation respectively, and ultimately accelerates the computation  of the national cryptographic algorithms.